ibm-js/deliteful/docs/ComboBox.md

 |Class name/selector|Applies to|
 |----------|----------|
-|d-combobox|ComboBox widget node.
+|d-combo-box|ComboBox widget node.
-|d-combobox-input|The inner native `<input>` node on desktop.
+|d-combo-box-input|The inner native `<input>` node on desktop.
-|d-combobox-popup-input|The inner native `input` node inside the centered popup displayed on mobile.
+|d-combo-box-popup-input|The inner native `input` node inside the centered popup displayed on mobile.
-|d-combobox-list|The List widget displayed inside the popup.
+|d-combo-box-list|The List widget displayed inside the popup.

 <a name="enterprise"></a>